 - a.
 In order to attract a diverse pool of candidates, the C/PD is encouraged to target key graduate programs, professional publications, web sites, list serves, and print media.
 The C/PD should consider email, direct calls, and contact with professional colleagues or senior administrators at other institutions who may have the potential to assist with the identification of diverse candidates. - b.
 The Department or Search Committee Chair must send the list of first-round ("long list") candidates to the ADOF before initial interviews may be arranged.
+(To limit circulation, please refrain from copying others.)
 The DOF/VPAA, in consultation with the ADOF, or designee, and Human Resources, will review and approve the list of first-round candidates.
-Should they determine that the "long list" is not sufficiently inclusive, they may ask for additional information and/or request that additional steps be taken. - c.
-Search Committees are strongly encouraged to conduct first-round interviews by telephone or zoom to enable equal access, and a reasonably consistent interview process, for a diverse range of candidates.
+Should they determine that the "long list" is not sufficiently inclusive, they may ask for additional information and/or request that additional steps be taken.
+NOTE: the vetting of the list may take several days, though we make every effort to expedite the process. - c.
+Search Committees should conduct first-round interviews by telephone or zoom to enable equal access, and a reasonably consistent interview process, for a diverse range of candidates.
 If phone or zoom interviews are used, HR recommends that the interview not be recorded. - Committees seeking to interview candidates at professional conferences will need to request advance permission from the DOF/VPAA and will be expected to provide a strong rationale.
 If the Search Committee receives advance approval, then the Search Plan should include an estimated budget for conference attendance.
 Generally, no more than two faculty should plan to attend departmental association recruiting conferences to recruit for one position, with a maximum of three attending to search for two positions. - d.
 The Department or Search Committee Chair must send the names of finalists to the ADOF before campus interviews may be arranged.
 The DOF/VPAA, in consultation with the ADOF, or designee, and Human Resources, will review and approve the list of finalists.
 Should they determine that the pool is not sufficiently inclusive, they may ask for additional information and/or request that additional steps be taken.
-Please provide CVs of top candidates selected for on-campus interviews before scheduling campus visits - e.
+Please provide CVs of top candidates selected for on-campus interviews before scheduling campus visits. - e.
 For tenure-track searches, the number of candidates brought to campus should be kept to three.